sungsoo-ahn/2025/_posts/2024-05-07-sigmoid-and-softmax.md

 \end{align}
 $$

-This should not confuse the reader whether softmax does or does not have its roots in $\argmax$.
+This should not confuse the reader whether softmax does or does not have its roots in $\arg\max$.
 The next section shows that indeed it does not.
 But it is still not known where softmax arises from.
 An analysis of a relatively recent online time-series algorithm sheds some light on the generalized softmax function [2] and the derivation of softmax can be established.

 ## Sigmoid
 Consider the transformation